 About Cordyceps

 Cordyceps was initially discovered by Tibetan herdsmen as a solution for reversing the effects of oxygen deprivation caused by working at such high altitudes.
-Cordyceps, however, actually refers to an entire genus of mushrooms containing over 600 species.
+Cordyceps is not a single mushroom, rather it actually refers to an entire genus of mushrooms containing over 600 species.

-When used in therapeutic context, however, the term cordyceps usually refers to one of two primary species known for medical effects–Cordyceps sinensis and Cordyceps militaris.
+However, when used in therapeutic context, the term cordyceps usually refers to one of two primary species known for medical effects–Cordyceps sinensis and Cordyceps militaris.
 Cordyceps militaris is the primary type used for supplements.

 Here's the difference: